-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 Not everyone who views your webinar will do so on a desktop computer.

+25% of webinar viewers prefer mobile over desktop, so it’s important to ensure they’re taken care of during the webinar.

-- Increase the size of your text and visuals.
+To give them a flawless experience, increase the size of your text and visuals.

-- Choose a webinar platform that supports mobile.
+Choose a webinar platform that supports mobile.
 A great example is ClickMeeting.
-(You can download their app if you want to run the webinar on your phone.)
+(You can download its app if you want to run the webinar on your phone.)

-4. Offer Your Products or Services as an Add-On
+4. Offer Your Products Or Services As An Add-On

 Offering your product in the middle of a webinar won’t turn the whole thing into an ad.

-As long as your webinar delivers everything it promises, your audience should be more perceptive to whatever you pitch.
+As long as your webinar delivers everything it promises, your audience should be more receptive to whatever you pitch.

 There are only two things you need to remember: